roy54x/Lexical_semantics_in_cross-lingual_transfer/README.md

 ## Download Bitext

 Download a parallel corpus for the two languages you wish to map their lexicons.
-For example, if you want to map two European languages, you can use the Europarl corpus available at https://www.statmt.org/europarl/.
+For example, if you want to map two European languages, you can use the [Europarl](https://www.statmt.org/europarl/) corpus.

 ## Extracting the Bipartite Graph
 <img src="https://github.com/user-attachments/assets/6e755d32-4ab2-44d5-a05a-f014446f2cb3" alt="Bipartite Graph Example" width="400">